tomperi/linear-mcp-server/README.md

 4. "Give me a summary of recent updates on the issues for mobile app development" → use `search_issues` to identify the relevant issue(s), then `linear-issue:///{issueId}` fetch the issue details and show recent activity and comments

 5. "What's the current workload for the mobile team?" → combine `linear-team:///{teamId}/issues` and `search_issues` to analyze issue distribution and priorities across the mobile team

+6. "Create a new task in the API Redesign project for the Q2 milestone" → use `linear_list_projects` to find the project, `linear_get_project` to find milestone details, and `linear_create_issue` with projectId and milestoneId to create the issue

 ## Development